mateusopaiva/mateusopaiva/README.md

 # 👋 Welcome to my profile
-Hi, I'm Mateus Paiva, an undergraduate student in Computer Engineering.
-I'm interested in content related to technology, programming and especially data analysis.
-In my repository there are some projects of courses and studies that I have done.
+Hi, I'm Mateus Paiva, an undergraduate student in Computer Engineering at IFMS.
+Passionate about soccer, basketball, and technology, I have a strong interest in programming, web development, and data analysis.
+In my repositories, there are some projects from courses and studies that I have done.

  <div align="center">
   <a href="https://github.com/mateusopaiva">